Add groups to organize users and devices

 If your primary role is device management, we recommend you use the Microsoft Endpoint Manager admin center.

-Office 365: Provides collaboration opportunities by giving members access to a shared mailbox, calendar, files, SharePoint site, and more.
+Microsoft 365: Provides collaboration opportunities by giving members access to a shared mailbox, calendar, files, SharePoint site, and more.
 This option also lets you give people outside of your organization access to the group.
-For more information, see Learn about Office 365 Groups.
+For more information, see Learn about Microsoft 365 Groups.

 Enter a Group name and Group description for the new group.
 Be specific and include information so others know what the group is for.